 Exercise and rehabilitation usually follow a period of immobilization after an anterior dislocation and, if this fails to restore strength and stability to the shoulder, surgery is usually recommended.
-In one definitive 10-year prospective study it was found that half of those treated with immobilization had recurrent dislocations and, of these, half had surgical treatment.
-This study included 247 patients with first-time dislocations.1
+In one definitive 10-year prospective study published in The Journal of bone and joint surgery, it was found that half of those treated with immobilization had recurrent dislocations and, of these, half had surgical treatment.
+This study included 247 patients with first-time dislocations.(1)

-ALPSA Lesions – A Type of Anterior Shoulder Dislocation
+Chronic shoulder instability caused by ALPSA Lesions – A Type of Anterior Shoulder Dislocation

 Recurrent anterior shoulder dislocation and instability is sometimes associated with an ALPSA (anterior labroligamentous periosteal sleeve avulsion) lesion or labral tear.

 The difference between a Bankart lesion and ALPSA lesion is that both have labrum displacement, in the ALPSA lesion the anterior scapular periosteum (the membrane covering the bones which contain fibroblasts and osteoblasts – healing and building cells of cartilage and bone) tears off as well allowing the labroligamentous (the labrum, ligaments and connective tissue) structures to also be displaced.

 People with ALPSA tears tend to have a high number of recurrent dislocations, because of the instability and weakness of the anterior inferior glenohumeral ligament.
 ALPSA tears are also associated with larger sized Hill-Sachs lesions.

 Those with ALPSA tears not only suffer from recurrent dislocations, but high surgical failure rates.